Positive Culture for Learning at St Teresa's College

 Creating a Positive Culture for Learning using the Positive Behaviour for Learning framework (PBL)

 At St. Teresa’s College, we use a research-validated, whole-school framework to establish positive behaviours for learning.
-PBL is a organisational framework for identifying, adopting and applying evidence-based practices for building and supporting academic and social success for all young people.
+PBL is an organisational framework for identifying, adopting and applying evidence-based practices for building and supporting academic and social success for all young people.

 PBL ensures that all young people have the social and emotional skills needed to succeed in school and beyond and assists the College in teaching young people expected social behaviours.